-5 Ways 3D Printing is Changing the Construction Industry
+Five Ways 3D Printing is Changing the Global Construction Industry

-Five Advantages That 3D Printing Brings to Construction
+Five Ways That 3D Printing Benefits Construction Companies

-- Reduced supply costs: China-based 3D printing construction company WinSun, “expects 3D printing will save construction companies up to 50% on the cost” of building a house.
+- Reduced supply costs: China-based 3D printing construction company WinSun, “expects 3D printing will save construction companies up to 50 percent on the cost” of building a house.
 This could prove to be a lifesaver for construction managers with access to this technology, and could see increased competition within the construction field.
 This means a lower price for the consumer, which could mean a shift from a rental mindset to that of a purchasing one.

 - Global Development: Often as automation and mechanization rise, prices drop.
 3D printing is an affordable way to create housing for the impoverished in need of adequate shelter.